ychunhui/refarch-cognitive-analytics/docs/code.md

    { path: '**', redirectTo: 'home' }
  ]
  ```
-* an app.component to support the main page template where routing apply.
+* an `app.component` to support the main page template where routing is done.
 This component has the header and footer of the HTML page and the placeholder directly to support sub page routing:
  ```
     <router-outlet></router-outlet>
  ```

 ### Home page
 The home page is just a front end to navigate to the different features.
-It persist the user information in a local storage and use the angular router capability to map widget button action to method and route.
+It persists the user information in a local storage and uses the Angular router capability to map widget button action to method and route.
-For example the following HTML page use angular construct to link the button to the itSupport method of the Home.component.ts
+For example the following HTML page uses angular construct to link the button to the `itSupport()` method of the Home.component.ts
 ```html
 <div class="col-md-6 roundRect" style="box-shadow: 3px 3px 1px #05870b; border-color: #05870b;">
       <h2>Support Help</h2>